goldshakil/ShortestPath_C/README.md

 # ShortestPath_C
-This is Project Implements a modified version of shortest path algorithm in (C language)
+This project Implements a modified version of shortest path algorithm in (C language).

 Details of the Project: